rust-lang/cargo/src/doc/src/reference/source-replacement.md

 ## Source Replacement

 This document is about replacing the crate index.
-You can read about overriding dependencies in the [overriding dependencies][overriding] section of this documentation.
+You can read about overriding dependencies in the [overriding dependencies] section of this documentation.

 A *source* is a provider that contains crates that may be included as